-Cancer is when certain cells in the body grow and divide in an uncontrolled way.
+Cancer is when certain cells in your body grow and divide in an uncontrolled way.
 These cells can invade and destroy surrounding tissues.

 Treatments for cancer

 Surgery is one of the main treatments for cancer.
-If the cancer has not spread, surgery may be the only treatment you needSee: A guide to cancer surgery (PDF) American Cancer Society
+If the cancer has not spread, surgery may be the only treatment you need.
+Read more: A guide to cancer surgery (PDF) American Cancer Society

-Radiation treatment is sometimes called radiotherapy or radiation therapy.
-It is used to destroy cancer cells or prevent them from reproducing.
-Read more
+Radiotherapy is sometimes called radiation treatment or radiation therapy.
+It uses high-energy radiation to destroy cancer cells or prevent them from reproducing.
+Radiotherapy only affects the part of your body the beam is aimed at.
+Read more about radiotherapy.

-As part of your cancer treatment, your doctor may suggest that you consider taking part in a clinical trial, giving you access to one of the new cancer treatments being developed.
-Read more
+As part of your cancer treatment, your doctor may suggest that you consider taking part in a clinical trial.
+These give you access to one of the new cancer treatments being developed.
+Read more about clinical trials.

-Eating good food is important when you are well, and it is also very important when you are receiving treatment for cancer.
-Read more
+Eating healthy food is important when you are well, and it is also very important when you are receiving treatment for cancer.
+Read more about eating well when you have cancer.

 Sex and cancer

-Problems from cancer or its treatment can include lowered sexual desire, physical discomfort or a change in sexual functioning, body image issues, or extreme fatigue.
-Read more
+Problems from cancer or its treatment can include lowered sexual desire, physical discomfort or a change in sexual functioning, body image issues or extreme fatigue that also affects your sexuality.
+Read more about sex and cancer.

 Clinical trials are a vital part of the search to find better treatments for cancer.
 They are conducted to test new or modified treatments and see if they are better than existing treatments.